 Introduction to causatr

-causatr provides a unified interface for causal effect estimation via three complementary methods:
+causatr provides a unified interface for causal effect estimation via five complementary methods:

-When all three methods agree, you can be more confident in your findings.
+When multiple methods agree, you can be more confident in your findings.
 This is called methodological triangulation.

 Two-step API